 Housing tip #5

-I had so many tips on How to Find Wonderful Housemates & Caregivers that I had to create a whole separate page just for that topic.
+We had so many tips on How to Find Wonderful Housemates & Caregivers that we had to create a whole separate page just for that topic.

 Housing tip #6

 There are articles on Electromagnetic Free communities here and here.
 A list of housing for Multiple Chemical Sensitivities is here and here and a website about tiny houses for people with chemical sensitivities is here.

 There are several Facebook groups for people seeking Spoonie roommates: here’s one for CFS/ME/Lyme/Fibro and Invisible Illnesses, here’s one for Environmental Illness and here’s another one for Environmental Illness and here’s one for Lyme Disease.
 This is the Facebook page for DFEND, is a new nonprofit group with a goal of creating housing where patients with ME and other chronic illnesses could live in non-toxic, quiet, healing environments.

 If you are unable to care for yourself, check out: How To Be Homebound.
 You may be able to find a way to get a caregiver, which can give you more options for ways to live.

 Even housing that does not accept pets, will often allow animals with a doctor’s letter.
 There are two kinds of support animals allowed: emotional support animals and disability service animals.
 Emotional support animals can be any animal that provides support to someone who has a mental health diagnosis and is in mental health treatment.
 Disability service animals can be for any disability, and the animal must be trained in some way to assist.

 Some housing programs for low-income seniors will also allow people with disabilities or people who are almost seniors.
 They don’t tell you this.
 You have to call and ask.
 Housing programs for seniors and people with disabilities are often nicer, safer, and quieter than general low income housing for families.
 You do not need to be on disability.
 You need a doctor’s letter confirming that you are disabled.